 There are TWO different opportunities for bible study.

-Another opportunity is Monday evenings at 7:00 p.m., typically in Faith Community Center Room 9.
+Another opportunity is Monday evenings at 7:00 p.m., in one of the Faith Community Center Rooms.
 (Check the TV monitors in the church for location.)
 This Bible Study is NOT a consecutive series, so come when you can.
 The group gathers weekly September through December and February through May.

 The format is set up as Lectio Divina, meaning “Divine Reading,” where we focus upon God’s word and meditate on what caught our attention and why.
 Our facilitator leads small and large group discussions, where people feel open to share what God has put upon their hearts.
 Participation is encouraged but just listening is also acceptable.
 Our program is lectionary based, which means we study the Sunday readings.
 We will study the readings from the prior Sunday.
 There are often slide shows and video clips incorporated into the sessions.
 Materials are provided.
 Bible study notes have been written by our former pastor, Fr.
 Mike Van Sloun, and a parishioner facilitates the sessions.
 Bring your Bible if you wish.